identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 Resource providers need information about the subject, the action, the resource, and the context involved in the request in order to be able to determine properly if a resource can be disclosed.
 This decision may also involve the help of a Policy Decision Point (PDP).

-When accessed with a JWT profiled OAuth2 Access Token {{RFC9068}} presented as a bearer token {{RFC6750}}, a Resource Server (RS) receives information about the subject as claims, such as:
+When accessed with a JWT profiled OAuth2 Access Token [RFC9068] presented as a bearer token [RFC6750], a resource provider receives mainly information about the subject in the form of:
-- The subject,  `sub`,
+- The `sub` claim,
 - Any user profile claim set by the Authorization Server if applicable,
-- Authenticaton Information claims like the user class of authentication (`acr`claim) or user methord of authentication (claim `amr` {{RFC8176}})
+- Any Authenticaiton Information claims like the user class of authentication (`acr`claim) or user methord of authentication (claim `amr` [RFC8176])
 - Any Authorization Information if applicable

-On the other hand, the RS has very little information about the client, often only a `client_id` {{RFC8693}} claim.
-In particular, the RS lacks any insight about the type of authorization grant flow that the client itself went through, the level of assurance that the client itself may have reached during its own authentication, and in general, lacks any information that would enable it to determine if the client itself can be trusted at all.
+The resource provider has very few information about the client, mainly in the form of the `client_id` [RFC8693] claim.
+It falls short in several important circumstances, for instance, in [FAPI2.0-Security-Profiles] or [hl7.fhir.uv.smart-app-launch] regulated APIs when they require peculiar client authentication mechanisms to be enforced or transaction specific details to be present in the token.

-This document defines 4 new claims for the JWT profile of OAuth access tokens, which describe in detail the interaction between the OAuth client and the Authorization Server (AS) during the flow that resulted in the issuance of the token.
+This document defines 4 new claims allowing to describe with more precise information the client and metadata on how it interacted with the authorization server during the issuance of the access token.
+It respects description of how to encode access tokens in JWT format.

 The process by which the client interacts with the authorization server is out of scope.